Winter 2015 (current)

 Phone: No phone

-My current project examines family labor, and Mexican, Chinese, Japanese, American, and European migration to Baja California (1850-1952).
+I study transnational migration to Mexico and Mexican migration to the United States.
+My current project, "The Other California," examines family labor, and Mexican, Chinese, Japanese, American, and European migration to Baja California (1850-1952).
 I am particularly interested in analyzing the intersections of race, gender, regional, and transnational migration in the Mexico-U.S. borderlands.
-I am also beginning a second project that examines the historical roots of rural (more...)
+I am also beginning a second project that examines the historical roots of rural Mexican migration to border communities in Mexico and the United States.

 Research and Teaching Interests